isomerpages/moe-kranjipri/_resources/MOE Identity Management System (MIMS).md

 ---
 <h3>What is MIMS?</h3>
 <p>MOE Identity Management System or MIMS is a new system that allow students
-to access MOE applications such as Student Learning Space (SLS), Meida Resource Library (MRL), etc.</p>
+to access MOE applications such as Student Learning Space (SLS), Media Resource Library (MRL), etc.</p>